 Session: Seeking financing at the pre-seed stage / Venture capital / Competition and innovation / Intellectual property (Chairman: Dr. Carsten Fink)

-Prof. Kai Johnsson, Full Professor at the Institute of Chemical Sciences and Engineering, EPFL, Switzerland.
+Prof. Kai Johnsson, Full Professor at the Institute of Chemical Sciences and Engineering, EPF Lausanne, Switzerland.
 Former co-Director of the NCCR Chemical Biology.
 Director at the MPI Heidelberg, Germany.

 Paths from basic research to start-ups